 I used a RAMWorks IIII Kit v1.1 by Reactive Micro to add 4MB of memory to my Apple //e enhanced.
 The kit is well designed and all the parts are of quality.
 The assembly instructions are available on the web and describe clearly each step.
-Additional tips are provided along the build, and assuming you have a soldering iron – and some experience –, you should be able to build the kit without major issues.
-At the core of the expansion card, there is an CPLD – Complex Programmable Logic Device (Altera MAX EPM7128SLC84) – and 2 x 4Mbit DRAMs (each containing one nibble of the bytes).
+Additional tips are provided along with the build, and assuming you have a soldering iron – and some experience –, you should be able to build the kit without major issues.
+At the core of the expansion card, there is a CPLD – Complex Programmable Logic Device (Altera MAX EPM7128SLC84) – and 2 x 4Mbit DRAMs (each containing one nibble of the bytes).
 The rest contains sockets, capacitors, resistors, a fuse, LEDs and the glue to make it works.
 Note that you do not have to install all the components present in the kit to use the card.
 For example, I’ve mounted the JTAG interface header but have omitted the RGB header pins (since I have a dedicated VGA card – yeah, another anachronism you can discover about in the Vintage Computers collection).
 It took me longer than usual to build the card because I lost the PLCC PGA socket to mount the CPLD.
-Sometime, I feel idiot.
+Sometimes, I feel an idiot.
 So, I had to order a replacement 84-pin socket and wait, wait, wait.
-However, besides my wrong doing, the kit was really fun and fast to assemble.
-I’ve use more flux than usual and cleaned the board thoroughly.
+However, besides my wrongdoing, the kit was really fun and fast to assemble.
+I’ve used more flux than usual and cleaned the board thoroughly.
 After all, it will sit in my modernized Apple //e for many years to come!
 If you want to see the process, I’ve added time-lapses covering the entire build.
 Enjoy!